 What are the symptoms of oral cancer?

-Usually the first sign of oral cancer is a small sore, of which there are three types: white sores (leukoplakia), red sores (erythroplakia), or a combination white and red sores (erythroleukoplakia) on the lips, gums, tongue or lining of the mouth.
+Usually the first sign of oral cancer is a small sore, of which there are three types: white sores, red sores, or a combination white and red sores on the lips, gums, tongue or lining of the mouth.
 Over time, these typically progress to a lump or thickening of the lips or gums; bleeding; pain; numbness in the lips or mouth; a change in voice; loose teeth; trouble chewing, swallowing or speaking; swelling of the jaw and a sore throat.

 How is oral cancer diagnosed?

 The first step in identifying oral cancer is a thorough physical exam conducted by a doctor or dentist who examines your lips and oral cavity for any visible signs of abnormal sores or lumps.
 If an abnormality is spotted, he or she will recommend a biopsy of the sore or lump to determine whether cancerous cells are present.
-Additional tests may include endoscopy (a procedure involving the insertion of a thin camera to visualize internal parts of your body) and imaging (X-rays, MRI, CT and PET scans) to determine if oral cancer has spread to other areas of the body.
+Additional tests may include endoscopy (a procedure involving the insertion of a thin camera to visualize internal parts of your body) and imaging to determine if oral cancer has spread to other areas of the body.

 What are the treatments for oral cancer?